TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Localization/XliffFormat.rst

     TYPO3 :ref:`translation server <xliff-translating-servers>`.

     ..  versionchanged:: 12.0
-        By default, only approved translations are taken into account when parsing XLF files.
+        By default, only translations with no :xml:`approved` attribute or with the attribute set to :xml:`yes` are taken into account when parsing XLF files.
 Set the option :ref:`requireApprovedLocalizations
         <typo3ConfVars_sys_lang_requireApprovedLocalizations>` to :php:`false`
-        to use all translations.
+        to use translations with the :xml:`approved` attribute set to :xml:`no`.

 ..  index:: !
 Path; EXT:{extkey}/Resources/Private/Language
 ..  _xliff-files: